MicrosoftDocs/windows-dev-docs/hub/powertoys/administrator.md

 There are two options for PowerToys to support applications running as administrator (with elevated permissions):

 1. **Recommended**: PowerToys will display a notification when an elevated process is detected.
 Open PowerToys Settings.
-On the General tab, select <kbd>Restart as administrator</kbd>.
+On the General tab, select **Restart as administrator**.
 2. Enable **Always run as administrator** in the PowerToys Settings.

 ## Support for admin mode with PowerToys